uphy/agent-sync/docs/config.md

 ```

 **Note**: You cannot mix this simplified format with the traditional `projects` section.
 Attempting to do so will result in an error.

-## Logging Configuration
+## Logging

-You can configure logging behavior in the configuration file by adding a `logging` section:

-For more detailed information about logging configuration and usage, please refer to the [Logging Guide](logging.md).
+For information about logging configuration and usage via command-line options and environment variables, please refer to the [Logging Guide](logging.md).

 ## Configuration Example